Welcome to SempRef!

 This review surveys formal statements, advisory documents, public resolutions, and study materials produced by major Christian traditions regarding artificial intelligence (AI).
 The purpose of this document is descriptive rather than evaluative.
+Updated May 25, 2026 with a review of the pope's Manifica Humanitas

 Some resources are good, but scattered.
 R3 is our attempt to make the search feel less like rummaging and more like being handed a well-marked map.
 It gathers key Reformed media, institutions, and denominational resources into one curated directory—so whether you’re just getting oriented or looking for a deeper dive, you can start here and move forward with peace